-There are some fairly simple things you can do to keep your smile healthy through the years, and seeing Dr. Neslund twice a year for general family dentistry care, including cleanings and exams, is one of them.
+There are some fairly simple things you can do to keep your smile healthy through the years, and seeing Dr. Neslund twice a year for general family dental care, including cleanings and exams, is one of them.
 By taking preventive steps that include regular visits to our dental office, you’ll keep your smile brighter and healthier, hopefully avoiding problems such as decay and damage.
 Your entire family is welcome at Carlisle Family & Cosmetic Dentistry.
 By offering a well-rounded menu of services, we show that we’re committed first and foremost to optimum oral health for everyone who comes to see us.

 Daily brushing and flossing are an essential part of your oral health routine.
 Not only can practicing good oral hygiene at home help keep you from developing cavities, but routine care can help prevent gum disease as well.
 However, home care isn't enough to truly stop oral health problems completely.
 It's difficult for you to catch every problem area and remove all of the plaque or tartar that forms on your teeth and along the gum line.
 During a professional hygiene visit to Carlisle Family & Cosmetic Dentistry, we can perform a deep cleaning as part of your general family dentistry visit.
 We'll remove debris and toxins that would otherwise threaten your overall oral health, and we'll provide fluoride treatments for thorough cavity protection.